pugjs/pug/packages/pug-load/README.md

 ### `load.validateOptions(options)`

 Callback used `pug-load` to ensure the options object is valid.
-If your overriden `load.resolve` or `load.read` uses a different `options` scheme, you will need to override this function as well.
+If your overridden `load.resolve` or `load.read` uses a different `options` scheme, you will need to override this function as well.

 This function is not meant to be called from outside of `pug-load`, but rather for you to override.